NeoYokel/wtf/readme.txt

+# Readme

 === What The Fuck ===
 Contributors: David Blue
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Theme for David Blue dot What The Fuck - forked and adapted from WordPress' What The Fuck theme.
+Theme for David Blue dot What The Fuck - adapted from [WordPress' Twenty Twenty theme](https://github.com/wordpress/twentytwenty).

 == Description ==

-Theme for David Blue dot What The Fuck - forked and adapted from WordPress' What The Fuck theme.
+Theme for [David Blue dot What The Fuck](https://davidblue.wtf) - forked and adapted from WordPress' What The Fuck theme.

 == Changelog ==

-= 1.5 =
+= 1.0 =

 * Released: September 12, 2020.